avignal5/PacificBee/AMelMel_2_Assembly.md

 ## 3. Order and orient contigs by minimizing recombination between contig ends

+See scripts in "Genetic_maps_assembly/Scripts" directory.
+The pipeline_vcftogeno.sh script will:
+- Extract genotypes from the vcf file of the 3 "genetic map" colonies from Liu et al (2015) (see above).
+- Order and orient the contigs.
+- Plot comparison of the AMelMel assembly with Amel4.5, including graphs on recombination rates, GC % and SNP density.
+- Estimate the quality of the assembly with BUSCO.

 ## 4 Generate agp files for submission to databank and chromosome-level fasta files
 * With script Generate_Agp_Fasta.py